 In the past 80 years, our department has guided over 600 PhD candidates to success.
 The University of Pittsburgh’s Department of Physics and Astronomy is recognized nationally and internationally for faculty at the frontier of research who mentor graduate students on an individual level.
 With 44 core faculty members and lecturers, the department has a strong tradition in excellence and innovation.
 Our alumni have gone on to build distinguished careers as researchers at major academic, government and industrial laboratories, educators at universities and colleges, and as independent scientific entrepreneurs.

 How to Apply

 Find admissions requirements, application materials, and contact information.
-For full consideration for matriculation in the Fall term, applications should be received by January 15th.
+For full consideration for matriculation in the Fall term, applications and all suppporting materials should be received by the January application deadline.

 The PhD program is designed to provide students with a broad experimental, observational, and/or theoretical foundation for successful careers as scientists.
 Completion of the requirements for the Masters in Science degree coincide with the pursuit of a PhD, requiring 30 credits to complete.